Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Hardware specifications: Asus ZenWiFi BT10 vs. BQ16 Pro

-No AFC out of the box, fewer Gigabit ports.
+No AFC out of the box, few network ports

-Still, if you're willing to invest in a 10Gbps switch, there's no difference between it and the more expensive BQ16 Pro.
+While the limited number of ports is never good, if you’re willing to invest in a 10Gbps switch, there’s no difference between it and the more expensive BQ16 Pro, which also has only two 10Gbps per unit.
+And even without a switch, the hardware has enough ports for 10Gbps wired backhaul via daisy-chaining.

 The front and back of the Asus ZenWiFi BT10.
 Each hardware unit comes with two 10Gbps ports and a Gigabit port.